 Paris, France: €5,891 per sq.m. per year (US $625 sq. ft. / yr.).

-Boulevard Haussmann is a wide tree-lined boulevard, approximately 2.53 kilometres long (1.57 mi) located in the 8th and 9th arrondissement of Paris.
+Boulevard Haussmann is a wide tree-lined boulevard, approximately 2.53 kilometres long (1.57 mi), located in Paris’s 8th and 9th arrondissement.

 Also located on Boulevard Haussmann are the historic department stores Galeries Lafayette and Printemps.
 No trip to Paris is complete without ducking into one or both of these beautiful department stores.